me-on-gh/blogsy/kill_switch.md

 I haven't tested everything thoroughly, but seemed like an easy way to quit the default behavior and await until you've re-connected to your network.

-A future update may follow with some more testing, but in the meantime it looks like a solution.
+A future update may follow with some more testing, but in the meantime, it looks like a solution.